20134571/civ-ipriot-smiley/knowledge_and_evidence.md

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-  > The blink() method os a sequence of steps by: drawing eyes closed, displaying it, waiting, drawings eyes open, displaying again.
+  > The blink() method is a sequence of steps by: drawing eyes closed, displaying it, waiting, drawings eyes open, displaying again.
   > We have inherited the ability to blink through Smiley which inherits from SenseHat.
 We just need to import time to enable the code to blink.
   > You can code this into sad so that Sad behaviour is different from Happy in happy. i.e. two blinks instead of one.
   ![Happy Smiley Blinking](screenshots/Screenshot_happy_double_blink.png)